onaio/js-tools/packages/gatekeeper/README.md

 ### oAuth2 Login Component

-GateKeeper provides a simple login page component and hook to help start the oAuth2 process.
+GateKeeper provides both a simple login page component and a `useOAuthLogin` react hook to help start the oAuth2 process.

 You can use it this way: